microsoft/RTVS-docs/samples.md

 ### Microsoft R Server examples

-These samples show off the power of [Microsoft R Server](https://www.microsoft.com/en-us/server-cloud/products/r-server/), which lets you work with datasets that are too large to fit in memory.
+These examples show off the power of [Microsoft R Server](https://www.microsoft.com/en-us/server-cloud/products/r-server/), which lets you work with datasets that are too large to fit in memory.